alessiapacca/Computer-Vision/README.md

 # Computer Vision
-ETH Zurich 2019-2020 Computer Vision class homeworks, written in MATLAB.
+ETH Zurich 2019-2020 Computer Vision class homeworks.
-The class was taken from the professors:
+Professor:
 - Marc Pollefeys
 - Luc Van Gool
-- Professor Vittorio Ferrari
+- Vittorio Ferrari

 The topics of the assignments are the following:
 <br>